smyrman/blog/2021-03-generics-beyond-the-playground/blog.md

 t.Run("Expect correct sum", subtest.Number(result).Equal(5))
 ```

-If we have a function that isn't reliable, we can repeat a check:
+If we have a function that isn't reliable, we can repeat a check.

 ```go
 vf := func() int {